 Team Jefferson, named in honor of the Epilepsy Center that changed the McCormick’s lives, are walking to share their story.

 “We recognize that Frank is very fortunate, and that not everyone has the same story.
-That’s why we’re walking – to pay it forward!”
-Elizabeth expresses.
+That’s why we’re walking –to pay it forward!”
+Elizabeth expressed.
 Frank is also eager to get more involved with the Foundation and speak with others facing similar challenges who might be hesitant to consider surgery.

 The EFEPA is proud to host our first standalone Walk to End Epilepsy – Lehigh Valley, and we’re thrilled to welcome new Epilepsy Warriors like the McCormick Family!